openFyde/chromiumos-overlay/chromeos-base/autotest-capability-default/README.md

 ```

-It defines common capabilities for all chipset-bsw platforms.
+It defines common capabilities for all `chipset-bsw` platforms.
 We may override those settings in baseboard and board specific settings,
-for example, removing camera capabilities and adding "hw\_dec\_h264\_2160\_30" in
+for example, removing camera capabilities and adding `hw_dec_h264_2160_30` in
-"18-baseboard-jecht-capabilities.yaml".
+`18-baseboard-jecht-capabilities.yaml`.

 ```